 How to pronounce Community organizations are working to address food insecurity locally. in American English

-In casual American English, "Community organizations are working to address food insecurity locally" sounds like "kuh-MYOO-nuh-tee or-guh-nuh-ZAY-shuhnz er WUR-kuhng tuh uh-DREHS FOOD ihn-suh-KYUUR-uh-tee LOH-kuh-lee".
-Several things happen here, and the headline one is the Flap T: the T between vowels turns into a quick D-like flap.
+Americans pronounce "Community organizations are working to address food insecurity locally" as "kuh-MYOO-nuh-tee or-guh-nuh-ZAY-shuhnz er WUR-kuhng tuh uh-DREHS FOOD ihn-suh-KYUUR-uh-tee LOH-kuh-lee" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Flap T — the T between vowels turns into a quick D-like flap.
+You'll hear it on community and again on insecurity — a small move that separates 'classroom' from 'native'.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.